| Title: | Utility Functions for Forest Inventory and Silviculture |

 Computes the biomass of a tree species using species-specific allometric equations (in kg).
 Currently, only equations for Spain are available.

-silv_predict_biomass( diameter = NULL, height = NULL, model, ntrees = NULL, quiet = FALSE )silv_predict_biomass( diameter = NULL, height = NULL, model, ntrees = NULL, quiet = FALSE )
+silv_predict_biomass( diameter = NULL, height = NULL, model, ntrees = NULL, rcd = NULL, bp = NULL, quiet = FALSE )silv_predict_biomass( diameter = NULL, height = NULL, model, ntrees = NULL, rcd = NULL, bp = NULL, quiet = FALSE )

 diameter |